 Of course, your trip doesn’t need to be two weeks.
 Tokyo Disney Resort is worth visiting on its own and there’s a case to be made that spending a week there and supplementing it with time in Tokyo would be significantly cheaper and still a great vacation.
 The thought of going to Japan without visiting Kyoto is sad but it would keep the cost down some.

 I hope all of these rambled words have helped convince someone that a trip to Japan and Tokyo Disney Resort is far more practical than they imagined.
-Living on the west coast, a trip to Japan for Melissa and I is almost as cheap as going to Disney World.
+Living on the west coast, a trip to Japan is almost as cheap as going to Disney World.
 In fact, if the amount of days was equal we probably would pay less.

 If you have any questions or thoughts about the cost of a Disneyland trip please leave them in the comments below!
 To hear more about our travels in Japan click here.
 If you enjoy what you’re reading please subscribe to the blog and like our social media pages which you can find on the right side of this page.
 Thank you for reading, we really appreciate it!